Undalevein/EscapeSimulatorAutosplitter/README.md

 This is a continuation on Jonc4's autosplitter that was made in the beginning, with the last update being the Steampunk update.
 With his work, I was able to fix some of the features he made, so I am grateful for his efforts.

-## Autosplitter Roadmap
+## Autosplitter Milestones

+Here's what has been completed so far:
+- Add 1 second delay to 1st split, player control is about 1 second after the 1st scene is "loaded" [Completed 7/5/2025, used a base address]
+- Split when player has completed the level (basically when the celebration starts for the first time).
+[Completed 7/5/2025]
+- Resets timer when you go back to Menu (For IL runs).
+[Completed 7/5/2025]
+- Figure out a way to remove load times.
+[Completed 7/5/2025]
+- Timer must automatically start.
+[Completed 7/5/2025]

-Here is a roadmap on what I would add during development:
+Here is a roadmap on what I would add during development, which may or may not be accomplished:

-1. **Timer Start/Split Control** - I want the autosplitter to start and split automatically for the speedrun.
-Currently, the Autosplitter does start when you enter a level, but if you try to reset your splits, the autosplitter will start again.
-This is a bug that I am working to resolve.
-2. **Remove Loading Times** - To make competition fair, I plan to remove loading times for the Autosplitter.
-The hope is to remove the time between opening up the level and when the player has complete control of their character.
-The Autosplitter somewhat can do that by referencing the level name and checking if it is not the string Empty or a null type, but it does not remove the times where the player cannot move.
-3. **Coop Support** - For those who want to speedrun together with friends, this is what I want to include.
+1. **Coop Support** - For those who want to speedrun together with friends, this is what I want to include.
 Similarly to my plan to remove loading times, I plan to make sure that the run does not start until all players have total control (or at least 1 of the players).
-4. **IL Auto Reset** - I want to include an automatic reset option for players who want to automatically reset their splits when they reset.
-This can be either returning to the main menu or resetting the level they once are currently on.
-This is not on by default, but it's an option for runners.
-I also want this to be a smart IL reset.
-If say you reset in the first level, your timer should reset.
-If you reset not in the first level of the pack, then such reset will be ignored until you quit to the menu.
+I have yet to test this autosplitter in a multiplayer setting though.
-5. **Legacy Version Support** - For runs that are better ran on the legacy version than on the current version, I plan to implement those based on popular demand since there's too many versions of Escape Simulator especailly as it continues to get new updates.
+2. **Legacy Version Support** - For runs that are better ran on the legacy version than on the current version, I plan to implement those based on popular demand since there's too many versions of Escape Simulator especailly as it continues to get new updates.
+Since glitches get patched out, I figure I might as well integrate the autosplitter there.
+3. **100% Runs** - If you complete a level but have not collected all of the Tokens, the autosplitter should not split if you have not collected all of the Tokens.
+I will need to keep track of the levels you have completed first, but I do need an address pointer to these Tokens themselves.

+Though, here are some things that I may not be willing to do:
+1. **VR** - I don't own Escape Simulator in VR, nor do I know how to configure one.
+Unless there are some demand, I may try, but this is something that is the bottom of the barrel in terms of priorities.
+2. **Other Consoles** - My Mac is busted, and I don't think I will get another anytime soon.
+XBox, PlayStation, and other console versions I may not consider.